Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Numerical Examples

 The motion of a particle moving in this chaotic cellular flow is described by the SDE,

-where $\sigma=\sqrt{2\times 0.01}$, $dW_{i}$ are independent Brownian motions, and the initial data $(p_0,q_0)$ follows uniform distributions in $[-0.5,0.5]^2$.
+where $\sigma=\sqrt{2\times 0.01}$, $W_{i}$ are independent Brownian motions, and the initial data $(x_1^0,x_2^0)$ follows uniform distributions in $[-0.5,0.5]^2$.

-In our numerical experiments, we use Monte Carlo samples to discretize the Brownian motions $dW_1$ and $dW_2$.
+In our numerical experiments, we use Monte Carlo samples to discretize the Brownian motions $W_1$ and $W_2$.
 The sample number is denoted by $N_{mc}$.
 We choose $\Delta t_{ref}=0.001$ and $N_{mc}=640,000$ to solve the SDE \eqref{eqn:CellularFlowOscillatingVortices} and compute the reference solution, i.e., the ``exact'' effective diffusivity, where the final computational time is $T=12000$ so that the calculated effective diffusivity converges to a constant.
 It takes about 20 hours to compute the reference solution on a 64-core server (Gridpoint System at HKU).
-The reference solution for the effective diffusivity is $D_{11}=0.12629$.
+The reference solution for the effective diffusivity is $D^{E}_{11}=0.12629$.

-In Fig.\ref{fig:meg1f1new}, we plot the convergence results of the effective diffusivity using our method (i.e., $\frac{E[p(T)^2]}{2T}$) with respective to different time-step $\Delta t$ at $T=6000$ and $T=12000$.
+In Fig.\ref{fig:meg1f1new}, we plot the convergence results of the effective diffusivity using our method (i.e., $\frac{\mathbb{E}[x_1(T)^2]}{2T}$) with respective to different time-step $\Delta t$ at $T=6000$ and $T=12000$.
+The computational time of our method depends on $N_{mc}$, $\Delta t$, and $T$.
+In this example, it takes less than two hours to get the one associated with the $N_{mc}=640,000$, $\Delta t=0.01$, and $T=12000$.
 In addition, we show a fitted straight line with the slope $1.04$, i.e., the convergence rate is about $(\Delta t)^{1.04}$.
-Meanwhile, by comparing two sets of data in the Figs.\ref{fig:meg1f1new} and \ref{fig:meg2f1new}, corresponding to the numerical effective diffusivity obtained at different computational times, we can see that error does not grow with respect to time, which justifies the statement in Theorem \ref{thm:convergence}.
+Meanwhile, by comparing two sets of data in the Fig.\ref{fig:meg1f1new}, corresponding to the numerical effective diffusivity obtained at different computational times, we can see that error does not grow with respect to time, which justifies the statement in Theorem \ref{thm:convergence}.

-To further study the adaptability and robustness of our numerical method in solving high-dimensional problems, we consider a 3D Kolmogorov-type flow.
-Let $(p,q,r)\in R^3$ denote the position of a particle in the 3D Cartesian coordinate system.
+To further study the accuracy and robustness of our numerical method in solving high-dimensional problems, we consider a 3D Kolmogorov-type flow.
+Let $(x_1,x_2,x_3)^T\in R^3$ denote the position of a particle in the 3D Cartesian coordinate system.
 The motion of a particle moving in the 3D Kolmogorov-type flow is described by the following SDE,

-where $dW_{i}$ are independent Brownian motions.
+where $W_{i}$ are independent Brownian motions.
 This is inspired by the so-called Kolmogorov flow \cite{KflowGalloway:1992} (see Eq.\eqref{eqn:Kflow}).
 The Kolmogorov flow is obtained from the Arnold-Beltrami-Childress (ABC) flow with $A=B=C=1$ and with cosines taken out.
-Behaviors of classic Kolmogrov flow will be discussed later.
+Behaviors of the classic Kolmogorov flow will be discussed later.